noiseprotocol/noise_spec/noise.md

  * **`GENERATE_KEYPAIR()`**: Returns a new Curve25519 keypair.

- * **`DH(privkey, pubkey)`**: Executes the Curve25519 function (aka "X25519").
+ * **`DH(privkey, pubkey)`**: Executes the Curve25519 DH function (aka "X25519"
+   in some other specifications).
 If the function detects an invalid public key, the output may be set to all zeros or any other value that doesn't leak information about the private key.

  * **`DHLEN`** = 32